-Maseru first integrated shopping mall to open in August
+Maseru shopping mall to open in August

 Maseru Mall has brought Maseru its very own cutting edge shopping destination and convenience with the 32 000 m2, top-quality Maseru Mall, superbly located at the heart of the Maseru’s affluent growth node.